apache/flink/docs/dev/table/sql/create.md

 If you provide no like options, `INCLUDING ALL OVERWRITING OPTIONS` will be used as a default.

-**NOTE** You cannot control the behavior of merging physical fields.
+**NOTE** You cannot control the behavior of merging physical columns.
 Those will be merged as if you applied the `INCLUDING` strategy.

 **NOTE** The `source_table` can be a compound identifier.
 Thus, it can be a table from a different catalog or database: e.g. `my_catalog.my_db.MyTable` specifies table `MyTable` from catalog `MyCatalog` and database `my_db`; `my_db.MyTable` specifies table `MyTable` from current catalog and database `my_db`.